passlock-dev/passlock/packages/create-sveltekit/templates/common/docs/intro.md

 During registration and authentication, Passlock returns a token.
 We send this token to the backend actions and verify it's authenticity via the Passlock REST API.

+## Prisma

+[Primsa][prisma] is a SQL ORM that works well with both Typescript and Prisma.
+Lucia (see below) has built in support for Prisma.

 ## Lucia

 [Lucia][lucia] handles sessions.
 Put simply, when a user authenticates, Passlock returns a token.
 A backend `+page.server.ts` action verifies the token is authentic, then creates a Lucia session.
 Lucia supports many database backends, this example uses sqlite.